pablo-q/loopback-next/docs/site/Req-res-cycle.md

 it is the gatekeeper of all requests to the app.
 Every request, whether to controller endpoints or non-controller endpoints, must pass through the sequence.

-The sequence identifies the responsible handlers for the requested endpoint and passes on the request to the handlers.
-The handlers then take care of sending the response back to the client.
+The sequence identifies the responsible handler for the requested endpoint and passes on the request to the handler.
+The handler then take care of sending the response back to the client.

 #### The sequence